earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 ## Why Open Science

-# more about why this is important. link tot he open science slideshow? ...

-## Documentation Is Important
+Open science in a nutshell is about making scientific methods, data and outcomes available to everyone.
+It can be broken down into several parts (<a href="http://www.openscience.org/blog/?p=269" target="_blank">Gezelter 2009</a>):

+* Transparency in experimental methodology, observation, and collection of data.
+* Public availability and reusability of scientific data.
+* Public accessibility and transparency of scientific communication.
+* Using web-based tools to facilitate scientific collaboration.

+In this tutorial, we are not going to focus on all aspects of open science as listed above.
+However, we will introduce one tool that can be used to make our
+workflows:

+1. More transparent and
+2. More available and accesible to the public and our colleages.

-In this tutorial, we will learn about the `R Markdown` file format.
+In this tutorial, we will learn how to document our work - by connecting data, methods and outputs in one or more reports or documents.
+We will introduce the `R Markdown` file format which can be used to generate reports that connect our data, code (methods used to process the data) and outputs.
 We will use the `rmarkdown` and `knitr` package to write rmarkdown files in `Rstudio` and publish them in different formats (html, pdf, etc).

 <a class="btn btn-info" href="http://neon-workwithdata.github.io/slide-shows/share-publish-archive-slideshow.html" target= "_blank"> View Slideshow: Share, Publish & Archive -  from the Reproducible Science Curriculum</a>

 ## About R Markdown

+Simply put, `.rmd` is a text based file format that allows you to include both descriptive text, code blocks and code output.
+You can run the code in `R` and using a package called `knitr` (which we will talk about next) you can export the text formated .rmd file to a nicely rendered, shareable format like pdf or html.
+When you knit (or use `knitr`) the code is run and so your code outputs including plots, and other figures appear in the rendered document.

 > “R Markdown (.rmd) is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core syntax of